ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 ```
 {: file='tui.go'}

+Finally, let's put everything together and run our TUI application.

 ### Putting it all together

-As a last step after definig our Model we must run the application, in order to do that we would update our main.go file
+As a final step, after defining our Model, we need to run the application.
+To do this, we will update our main.go file.

 ```go